aki-vault/aki-vault/README.md

 You can check the section `Nginx configuration` if you want to hide the backend url from the public.

-## Build

-Simply run the command bellow to build the frontend with React.

 ## Nginx configuration

 If you don't want to expose your backend URL, you can easily create a proxy on your nginx vhost configuration like this :